floriancornu/covid-cohorts/README.txt

 ## Filters:
 by Age: <30y, 30-49, 50+
 by Gender: F, M, Both
-... show options in HTML
+DONE... show options in HTML
+DONE...listen to Button clicks
 .. update grid on choice

 ## Footers: